 I’ve found the course very comprehensive.
 A lot of the theory taught is related back to how it’s impacted in the real world and all the lecturers have lots of experience in the field and local area.
 Read more from Rebekah >

 Jacob Schmid: I chose exercise and sport science because I have always had an interest in sport since I was a little kid, and also in the science side of most things.
 It was an easy choice really, as it ties in well with my sporting life.

 I chose to study with CDU because they offered the most externally focussed exercise and sport science course available, and had very good reviews.
 To have the flexibility of picking up my laptop and studying wherever and whenever was always going to be essential for me.

 It makes things so much easier to have access to all your units whenever and no pressure to attend classes at exact times.
 That flexibility is amazing.
 Read more from Jacob >

 Feeling intimidated by uni is normal, but overcoming those fears and persevering towards a goal of graduation feels really good

 Irene Lai: I used to dream about attending university (even as a child) but because I didn’t complete Year 12, I wasn’t qualified to enrol in Higher Education.
 When my personal circumstances changed for the better, I enrolled in the Tertiary Enabling Program to get the scores I needed.
-I passed the program, applied for the Bachelor of Nursing and was offered a place in the course – which I accepted!
+I passed the program, and was offered a place in the course of my choice – which I accepted!